• Skip to main content

 #2.
 French Press

-The French press movement is very effective for building up the triceps.
-If you are a beginner, do this exercise with dumbbells rather than a barbell because it’s easier to handle the weight of dumbbells.
-When you get stronger, progress to a barbell and use an EZ bar.
 The French press is an overhead elbow extension and flexion move that directly pressures the tricep.
-Like the cables, gravity applies constant pressure on the muscles during this move.
+Gravity applies constant pressure on the muscles, like the cables, during this move.
 Finally, the advantage that free weight gives you over cables is that it forces you to balance and control the weight through the entire range of motion.

 #1.
 Skull Crushers

 The skull crusher is another excellent arm weightlifting exercise for targeting the triceps muscles.
 It’s a more challenging variation of the traditional pushup.
-If you can’t do close grip pushups yet, start with regular pushups, and when you get stronger, progress to close grip.
+If you can’t do close grip pushups yet, start with regular pushups, and when you get stronger, progress in closing grip.
 Skull crushers and the French press are very similar.
 While you stand with the French press, you lay on a bench with skull crushers.
 Like the French press skull, crushers use gravity to keep pressure on the tricep during the concentric and eccentric parts of the lift.

 Summary of the ten best weightlifting exercises to build impressive arms